 The Government's decisions in terms of allocating expenditures among recurrent items (i.e. wages and salaries, goods and services, interests and transfer payments) and capital items (i.e. investments) has its own synergies with the SDGs.
-For example, some of the SDGs, such as those related to agriculture, water and sanitation, energy and infrastructure, involve more capital-intensive activities.
+For example, some of the SDGs, such as those related to agriculture, water and sanitation,

+Revenue mobilization capacity in Egypt is modest when compared to other peer countries. energy and infrastructure, involve more capitalintensive activities.
 Others may require relatively higher recurrent spending, such as those related to reduced poverty and inequalities, education and health.
 As a result, the extent to which the Government's budget structure is biased towards recurrent versus capital expenditure would reflect in the progress made under various SDGs.